 Board members serve three-year terms.
 Officers are re-elected annually.
 The Board establishes policy, sets strategic goals, and assumes fiscal responsibility for the organization.

-VICE PRESIDENT: Pete Laux, Kiewit Companies
+PRESIDENT: Pete Laux, Kiewit Companies

-SECRETARY/TREASURER: Stephanie Wood, Terex Cranes
+VICE PRESIDENT: Stephanie Wood, Terex Cranes

 CHAIRMAN, COMMISSIONERS: Ellis Vliet, Turner Industries (Ret)